Book Cover Size Guide: Dimensions & Best Print Practices

 Textbooks

 Textbooks and books intended to deliver information are typically less concerned with practicality and more with making sure all the knowledge on the topic is contained inside the pages.
 With that said, as textbooks are typically on the longer side, having too small of a cover size will make the book too thick and bulky to carry around in a backpack, which is a big part of this genre’s book’s use.
-For this reason, textbooks typically have a hardcover and are also larger in size, making them easier to carry around.
+For this reason, textbooks typically have a paperback cover and are also larger in size, making them easier to carry around.

 Non-fiction